pfsense/docs/source/releases/2-2-3-new-features-and-changes.rst

    the value is 0, which can cause the cluster to misbehave.
 -  Fixed issues for CARP+Bridges where pfSense would crash or freeze.
    `#4607 <https://redmine.pfsense.org/issues/4607>`__
 -  Fixed the CARP plugin call for packages.
-The “interface” parameter was coming through as NULL during CARP events.
+The "interface" parameter was coming through as NULL during CARP events.
 -  Added INIT event for CARP in devd.conf as an alternate for 'backup', otherwise scripts would not take down services during a MASTER->INIT